Financial Remedy Orders

 When couples are going through a divorce or separation, sorting out the financial side of the relationship can be the cause of a great deal of stress for both parties and all family members involved.

-What is a Financial Remedy Order and do I need one?
+What is a Financial Remedy Order?

 If couples struggle to determine their financial responsibilities between each other and have tried to do so through mediation, a Financial Remedy Order can be made.
 This procedure will help each party divide their finances, assets and any savings between each other.